The Stratford on Avon Film Festival brings an International stage to the artistic capital of the Midlands region.

 1. All film submissions should be made digitally, not via DVD’s in the post.
 If you are unable/unwilling to use digital submission, please contact us and we’ will endeavour to work something out.

-2. If selected to be showcased during the event, all screening copies must be received by August 6th, 2025
+2. If selected to be showcased during the event, all screening copies must be received at least 3 weeks prior to the event.

 3. All photos provided must be clearly identified.
 Photos may be used for any festival promotions.